WCYY

 WCYY (94.3 FM) is a commercial radio station licensed to Biddeford, Maine, and serving the Portland metropolitan area.
 Its target audience are men between 18 and 44.
 The station airs an active/alternative rock radio format and is owned by Townsquare Media.
-It carries the syndicated morning show Toucher and Rich from WBZ-FM Boston.
 WCYY studios are at One City Center in Portland.

 WCYY has an effective radiated power (ERP) of 11,500 watts.
 The transmitter is on Cascade Road in Saco, Maine.
-WCYY is the flagship station of a three-station simulcast, including WPKQ 103.7 FM on Mount Washington, New Hampshire, and WJZN 1400 AM and 95.9 FM in Augusta, Maine.
+WCYY is simulcast on WPKQ (103.7 FM) in North Conway, New Hampshire, which transmits from Mount Washington and covers a large swath of northern New England.